JNPyles/Neural-Networks-from-Scratch/README.md

 The loss function measures the model's error and is used to determine how to adjust the model's weights and biases to reduce the loss.

 ### Categorial Cross-Entropy Loss

+Notes:
+- When calculating categorical cross-entropy loss, you compare the calculated probability distribution to reality.
+For example, if you are categorizing images into three categories: dog, cat, human, and the image is a dog, then the correct value can be represented in two ways: (1) one-hot, [1,0,0], where the first value represents the dog category and the other two represents the other categories, or (2) sparse, [0], where 0 is the index of the correct answer.
+When working with a batch, one-hot encoding will produce a 2D matrix, and sparse encoding will produce a 1D array.
+- This loss function uses the negative log.
+Log(1) = 0 (no loss), and Log(0) = - infinity (lots of loss).
+We use the negative log loss so that the more wrong the result is the more loss (bigger positive number).
+Using the log function makes the loss exponentially greater the more wrong it is (steeper gradient).
+- If the model predicts 0 for the correct class, then the log(0) will be -infinity, which we can't work with.
+So, we clip the values so that they can be very close to 0 or 1 but not quite there.
+- Since we work with batches, we will calculate the average loss for the batch.